robflaherty/marzipan/readme.md

 # Marzipan
-Marzipan is a client side tool for de-anonymizing anonymous user pageview and event activity.
-It establishes an RFC-compliant UUID for each visitor and pings the server with the URL and UUID on each pageview.
+Marzipan is a client side tool for psuedo-de-anonymizing anonymous user pageview activity.
+It establishes an RFC4122-compliant UUID for each visitor and pings the server with the URL and UUID on each pageview.

 ## Usage
 User activity tracking requires work on both the client and server.
 Currently Marzipan only provides a solution for the client side.
 This means that what happens on the server is up to you.
 You can write something with Node, PHP, Sinatra, etc that fields the data and dumps into a database.
 Or you can just serve up the beacon image and parse over server logs.